Second Parrikar ministry

 This is a list of minister from Manohar Parrikar cabinets starting from 9 March 2012 to 8 November 2014.
-Manohar Parrikar is the leader of Bharatiya Janata Party was sworn in the Chief Ministers of Goa in 9 March 2012.
+Manohar Parrikar is the leader of Bharatiya Janata Party was sworn in as the Chief Ministers of Goa on 9 March 2012.

 Parrikar led government of Bharatiya Janata Party and Maharashtrawadi Gomantak Party which were in alliance before the polls.

 Parrikar along with five minister from Bharatiya Janata Party and one minister from Maharashtrawadi Gomantak Party were inducted into cabinet.

 Shortly after the election, Bharatiya Janata Party MLA from Cortalim and Minister for forest José Matanhy de Saldanha died of heart attack.
 His wife, Alina Saldanha won Cortalim by elections and was given her husbands portfolios.

 Here is the list of the ministers of his ministry.